pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Governor.md

 If you want to perform autorotation with the main motor stopped, use this range!
 :::

-### *10%* < THROTTLE < *Handover throttle%*
+### *5%* < THROTTLE < *Handover throttle%*

-In this range, the governor is in idle or autorotation state, and the output is in 0% - 10%, increasing linearly through the range.
+In this range, the governor is in idle or autorotation state, and the output is in 5% - H.Thr%, increasing linearly through the range.

 :::note
 Motorized tail is fully active in this range.